Residents dig out from tornado damage after storms kill 28 in Kentucky, Missouri and Virginia

 The latest Kentucky storms were part of a weather system Friday that killed seven in Missouri and two in northern Virginia, authorities said.
 The system also spawned tornadoes in Wisconsin, brought punishing heat to Texas and temporarily enveloped parts of Illinois — including Chicago — in a pall of dust on an otherwise sunny day.

-Dangerous weather conditions could continue into Monday as the National Weather Service issued warnings for severe thunderstorms, golf ball-sized hail and wind gusts up to 60 mph (97 kph) for parts of Missouri and Kansas.
+The weather service said parts of Missouri and Kansas could see severe thunderstorms, golf ball-sized hail and wind gusts up to 60 mph (97 kph) into Monday.

 In London, Kentucky, Ryan VanNorstran huddled with his brother’s large dogs in a first-floor closet as the storm hit his brother’s home Friday in a neighborhood along Keavy Road where much of the destruction in the community of nearly 8,000 people was centered.
 VanNorstran was house-sitting.